 We offer the opportunity to retrofit existing windows with the latest in thermally-efficient double-glazing glass units.

 U-values measure how effective a material is as an insulator.
 The lower the U-value, the less heat is lost and the more insulation the material provides.

 You can see that more heat is lost through windows than the same area of wall.
-You will also notice that Low-E-Plus™ heat-retaining glass reduces U-values by as much as 80%.
+You will also notice that Low-E-Plus2™ heat-retaining glass reduces U-values by as much as 80%.

 The table shows the U-values of the various materials used in a building.
 Of all these materials, glass is the poorest insulator.
 You can see that more heat is lost through windows than the same area of wall.
 See how Low-E-Plus reduced u-values by As much as 80%

 |Cavity Wall||Without Insulation||1.6|

 |Windows Old Double Glazing(24mm)||2.8|